ibexa/documentation-user/docs/creating_content_basic.md

 ### Add taxonomy entries

-To keep your content organized and easy to find, you can add taxonomy entries to a content while creating or editing it.
+To keep your content organized and easy to find, you can add taxonomy entries to a Content item while creating or editing it.

 1. Go to **Taxonomy entries** section.
 1. Click the **Select Taxonomy Entries** button.